Film and TV drama

 At school or college:

-You can find A-levels or Highers in art and design (photography), geography or business studies to be most relevant.
-Or you could take one of the following Level 3 vocational qualifications:
+You can find A-levels or Highers in art and design, photography, geography or business studies to be most relevant.
+Or you might want to take a Level 3 vocational qualification.
+Look at what your local college offers in those subjects such as:

 • OCR Technical Diploma in Digital Media (Moving Image and Audio Production)